fatwir/Multiple-Object-Tracking/README.md

 type of luggage they carry in, vehicles passing through a traffic signal etc. In this report, an algorithm to track multiple objects using Kalman filter is discussed where the scene is monitored by a fixed camera, from which data is extracted.
-The result obtained shows that moving multiple objects are efficiently tracked under real-time conditions. \newline Final_video.mp4 shows the demo of our work!
+The result obtained shows that moving multiple objects are efficiently tracked under real-time conditions. <be>
+Final_video.mp4 shows the demo of our work!